-Responses to the photography consent form are collated and the summary can be consulted at the school office and on the school's management information system.
+Responses to the photography consent form are collated and the summary/analysis can be consulted at the school office.
 It is important that staff familiarise themselves with this information.
 If parents withhold consent for certain aspects of photography in relation to their child, this must be respected.
 Images should be checked to determine whether photographs have been taken which inadvertently include pupils for whom consent has not been given.
 If this is the case, images should be destroyed, cropped or otherwise edited to ensure that parental consent is respected.
 If an image is edited for this reason, the original must be destroyed.